Homebrew/homebrew-command-not-found/README.md

 handler script, it’s fine, it’ll continue to work.
 If instead you’d like to upgrade to 0.2.0 just remove it and follow the install instructions above.

-### Requirements

-This tool only supports Bash for now.

 ## How does it work?

 When you tap the repo you’ll get two more `brew` commands: `brew which-formula`